-For Ranking List & Record Capability Homologation purposes, a competition with an allowed maximum of 4 rounds (in each of slalom, tricks and jump) must be followed by 3 whole days before the next competition can start at the same site code.
+For Ranking List & Record Capability Homologation purposes, a competition is allowed a maximum of 4 rounds (in each of Slalom, Tricks, and Jump).
+The competition must be held on consecutive days, and 3 entire days must lapse before the next competition can start at the same site code.